Euthimios/fareEstimationScript/Readme.md

 # Ride Fare Estimation Script

+Ride Fare Estimation Script implements an automated way of estimating the fare for each ride so that can flag suspicious rides for review by the support teams.The fare estimation algorithm is capable of detecting erroneous coordinates and removing them before attempting to evaluate the ride fare.

 Ride Fare Estimation Script accepts as arguments two files of type CSV.
 An input file with records in format of type (id_ride, lat, lng, timestamp), creates the calculation for each id_ride and writes down in the second argument file the information in format (id_ride, fare_estimate).